JvJ/cross-map/README.md

 Both System functions and CSP channels are bound to "component profiles".
 These are specifications of which components are necessary for that system to run.
-(Binding components to a subset of entity ID's will also be supported).
+(Binding to a subset of entity ID's will also be supported).

 For instance, an "update-velocity" system may only be executed on an entity with both a Position component and a Velocity component.
 It